Vinnieassaulter/DataAnalytics/Quora-question-pair-similarity/13_YusukeSugihara_PanQiyang.md

 ## Result
 We reach a highest accuracy of 69.37% with a threshold of 0.5, meanwhile the precision is 58.81% and recall is 58.64%.
 It indicates that our model has some classification ability, but it is not very accurate.
-Besides, about 40% of the true positive samples were misclassified as negative by the model.
-And about 40% of our predicted positive samples are not true positive.
 We can also reach a highest recall with threshold 0.2 and a highest precision with threshold 0.7.
 When the threshold goes over 0.7, the model predicts no duplicate thus we will have a null value for precision and a 0 for recall.

 | Threshold | Precision | Recall | Accuracy |
 | --------- | --------- | ------ | -------- |